Going to a festival is on everyone’s bucket list and is a must-do at least once in your lifetime.

 There’s no better feeling than raving at a festival until the early hours of the morning with your friends around you, all sharing that same euphoric, heart-pumping feeling of the music throughout your body.

-However, it doesn’t matter how buzzed you are watching your favorite artists and living the festival lifestyle.
+However, it doesn’t matter how buzzed you are watching your favorite artists on the portable stage and living the festival lifestyle.
 There are still some things that can spoil your weekend and see the less brave-hearted of us heading home early.

 These negative aspects come with the territory of camping, bad weather, cold nights, and poor planning for the outdoors.
 These factors can all take their toll on our enjoyment of the experience.
 With proper organization before you hit the road, however, these can all be easily avoided.